X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 ### Dealing with rudeness

 Much of what looks like rudeness in hacker circles is not intended to give offense.
-Rather, it's the preduct of the direct, cut-through-the-bullshit communications style that is natural to people who are more concerned about solving problems than making others feel warm and fuzzy.
+Rather, it's the product of the direct, cut-through-the-bullshit communications style that is natural to people who are more concerned about solving problems than making others feel warm and fuzzy.

 When you perceive rudeness, try to react calmly.
 If someone is really acting out, it is very likely a senior person on the list or newsgroup or forum will call him or her on it.
 If that *doesn't* happen and you lose your temper, it is likely that the person you lose it at was behaving within the hacker community's norms and *you* will be considered at fault.
 This will hurt your chances of getting the information or help you want.